AdventureLookup/adventurelookup-backend/README.md

    > This will setup the default superuser `admin` with the password `admin`.
    > You can alter `initial_setup.py` if you would like a different setting.

-3. Collect all the static files to serve in one central folder:
+3. (Optional)Collect all the static files to serve through nginx:
+   > This step is not necessary during normal development, to see the site with static files use port `8000`

         docker-compose run -d web python manage.py collectstatic --noinput